Fantasy football: Six must-start quarterbacks for Week 2

 The Jaguars also tied the Lions for allowing the seventh-most fantasy points to quarterbacks last season.

-Patrick Mahomes of the Kansas City Chiefs is my No. 3 fantasy football quarterback for Week 2.
+Patrick Mahomes of the Kansas City Chiefs was my No. 3 fantasy football quarterback for Week 2.
 File Photo by Kyle Rivas/UPI

 Week 2 fantasy football quarterback rankings